huggingface/transformers/model_cards/mrm8488/distill-bert-base-spanish-wwm-cased-finetuned-spa-squad2-es/README.md

 This model is a fine-tuned on [SQuAD-es-v2.0](https://github.com/ccasimiro88/TranslateAlignRetrieve) and **distilled** version of [BETO](https://github.com/dccuchile/beto) for **Q&A**.

-Distillation makes the model smaller, fasert, cheaper and lighter than [bert-base-spanish-wwm-cased-finetuned-spa-squad2-es](https://github.com/huggingface/transformers/blob/master/model_cards/mrm8488/bert-base-spanish-wwm-cased-finetuned-spa-squad2-es/README.md)
+Distillation makes the model **smaller, faster, cheaper and lighter** than [bert-base-spanish-wwm-cased-finetuned-spa-squad2-es](https://github.com/huggingface/transformers/blob/master/model_cards/mrm8488/bert-base-spanish-wwm-cased-finetuned-spa-squad2-es/README.md)

 This model was fine-tuned on the same dataset but using **distillation** during the process as mentioned above (and one more train epoch).